stevenhoangduc/hangman/README.md

 \As a user I should be able to enter my own letters.\
 As a user I should be able to see all the available alphabet letters.\
 As a user I should see the letters guess change so I know what was guesses and left to guess.\
-As a user I can click a button and generate a word for me to guess.\
 As a user I should start the game with 6 lives.\
 As a user I want to view the website and content clearly on any device.\
 As a user I want to have instructions on how to play the game so that I can easily understand the rules.\